 Manner of Redemption.
-If less than all of the Series 2024 Bonds are called for redemption, the Series 2024 Bonds to be redeemed shall be selected by the County's Chief Financial Officer in such a manner as she may determine to be in the best interest of the County.
-If less than all of the Series 2024 Bonds of a particular maturity are called for redemption, the Series 2024 Bonds to be redeemed shall be selected by DTC or any successor securities depository pursuant to its rules and procedures or, if the book-entry system is discontinued, by the Trustee by lot in such manner as the Trustee in its discretion may determine.
-In either case, (a) the portion of any Bond to be redeemed shall be in a minimum principal amount of \$5,000 or some multiple thereof and (b) in selecting Bonds for redemption, each Bond shall be considered as representing that number of Bonds which is obtained by dividing the principal amount of such bond by \$5,000.
+If less than all of the Series 2024 Bonds are called for redemption, the Series 2024 Bonds to be redeemed shall be selected by the County's Chief Financial Officer in such a manner as he or she may determine to be in the best interest of the County.
+If less than all of the Series 2024 Bonds of a particular maturity of a series are called for redemption, the Series 2024 Bonds to be redeemed shall be selected by DTC or any successor securities depository pursuant to its rules and procedures or, if the book-entry system is discontinued, by the Registrar by lot in such manner as the Registrar in its discretion may determine.
+In either case, (a) the portion of any Bond to be redeemed shall be in a minimum principal amount of \$5,000 or some multiple thereof and (b) in selecting Series

+2024 Bonds for redemption, each Bond shall be considered as representing that number of Series 2024 Bonds which is obtained by dividing the principal amount of such Bond by \$5,000.